EnricoPicci/git-metrics/README.md

 Tools to calculate some metrics out of git.

-There are tools that analyze a single repo and there are tools that analyze more than one repo, the latter with the objective to highlight signals of potential copling among the repos.
+There are tools that analyze a single repo and there are tools that analyze more than one repo, the latter with the objective to highlight signals of potential coupling among the repos.

 # WARNINGS